HISTORY AND ORIGINS

-It’s a real challenge and honour to write about a 79-year-old woman who is very much alive and kicking today and who has it seems already lived at least 9 lives within this time!
+It’s a real challenge and honour to write about an 86-year-old woman who is very much alive and kicking today and who has it seems already lived at least 9 lives within this time!

 Sybil has never lost sight of the help that is needed "back home" in Guyana, and to this day continues to support the baby incubator project in the hospital of her birth in Georgetown, a computer project at St Stanilaus College, and a children's outreach feeding project in Grace Pentecostal Church.

-Some of the many qualities that makes Sybil special, can be seen in her role as pioneer and change agent.
-From her famous ‘Yellow Paper’ that radically changed the understanding of and approach to Race Relations within the Methodist Church, to the building of the first purpose built black youth club in the UK (Moonshot), to the re-opening of the New Cross Fire Investigation or in her numerous local, regional, national and international activities Sybil’s vision, determination, ability to mobilise others, love, kindness and compassion for others, plus her mischievous sense of humour and her unwavering belief that all things are possible through God is an inspiration to us all.
+Some of the many qualities that makes Sybil special, can be seen in her role as pioneer and an agent of change.
+From her famous ‘Yellow Paper’ that radically changed the understanding of and approach to Race Relations within the Methodist Church, to the building of the first purpose-built black youth club in the UK (Moonshot), to the re-opening of the New Cross Fire Investigation; or in her numerous local, regional, national and international activities - Sybil’s vision, determination, ability to mobilise others, love, kindness and compassion for others, plus her mischievous sense of humour and her unwavering belief that all things are possible through God is an inspiration to us all.

-We have also highlighted some of her other achievements over the past 60 years later in the magazine – the rest of ‘Sybil’s story’ is for another day.
+We have highlighted some of her other achievements over the past 60 years – the rest of ‘Sybil’s story’ is for another day.
 I am privileged to be the guardian of a very small section of it and I am sure you will all have your own contributions as well.
 When eventually all joined together in one place and at one time, what a remarkable and rich story it will make.